"

 • As we saw in Example 3.4.1, the whole note varies in value depending on the time signature.

-• The whole rest always means an entire measure of rest, unless it is in a time signature in which a whole note would not fill the entire measure and there is another note in the measure.
+• The whole rest always signifies an entire measure of rest, unless it is in a time signature in which a whole note would not fill the entire measure and there is another note in the measure.

 Example 3.4.2.
 Whole rest